idleberg/ace-mode-nsis/README.md

 ## Donate

-You are welcome support this project using [Flattr][4] or Bitcoin `17CXJuPsmhuTzFV2k4RKYwpEHVjskJktRd`
+You are welcome to support this project using [Flattr][4] or Bitcoin `17CXJuPsmhuTzFV2k4RKYwpEHVjskJktRd`

 [1]: https://ace.c9.io/
 [2]: https://wiki.mozilla.org/Labs/Bespin